brandondavid/BANG/README.md

 [![Build Status](https://travis-ci.com/brandondavid/BANG.svg?branch=master)](https://travis-ci.com/brandondavid/BANG)

 ## Development
 This is an unofficial prototype for the Bay Area Networking Guide (BANG).
 It is fully functional, though populated with placeholder data and not deployed to a production environment.
 Further, the NoSQL database used is likely a poor fit and the database schema itself could use considerable development.
-There is no frontend or much in the way of input validation, as the primary purpose of the prototype was to raise a fully functional API as something unique to be documented.
+There is no frontend or much in the way of input validation, as the primary purpose of the prototype was to raise a functioning API as something unique to be documented.

 ### Specification
 A sketch of the minimum specification is given [here](http://www.synergistech.com/bang-leader.html):